maccampb/SkyWeather2Daemons/README.md

 ## Where to go from here

 This will give you a service that you can use to manage the SkyWeather2 server. you can repeat the steps for the dash server with the provided Files by repeating the same steps.
+There is a .service file and a .sh file for the dashboard compoent in the GitHib repository.

 You can look up more information about systemd at [www.systemd.io](https://www.systemd.io)

 And of course, if you find an error in this tutorial or have an addition, feel free to create an issue or a pull request.

 Happy coding!